React-Automation-Studio/React-Automation-Studio-Example-Project-1/README.md

 A lot of effort was put into the documentation and a style guide based on React Styleguidedist and is used as the help function and to document the use of all the components from the source files.
 The current style guide is also  interactive with a demo IOC.
 All the properties of each of the components are documented and examples of their usage are shown.

-**Note**: The style guide displays the absolute path of the component.
-For example for the TextInput widget it is:

-`src/React-Automation-Studio/components/BaseComponents/TextInput.js`

-this can be copied and inserted into your source file **but** due to react's absolute import rules the `src/` prefix must not be included in order to compile.
-The `.js` can also be left off as so:

-`React-Automation-Studio/components/BaseComponents/TextInput`.

 *4. Access rights and Administration*